 It tracks the Price of Gold (international market gold values)

-So, etfs will have top stocks from their respective index ryt,?
+Does ETFs have the top stocks from their respective index?

 Not just top stocks but all the stocks that constitute the index.